-When Print Level $\geq 5$ and Monitoring File $\geq 0$ , the following line of output is produced at every iteration on the unit number specified by Monitoring File.
-In all cases the values of the quantities printed are those in effect on completion of the given iteration.
+When Print Level $\geq 5$ and Monitoring File $\geq 0$ , the following line of output is produced at every d umber specified by Monitoring File .
+In all cases, the values of the quantities printed a completion of the given iteration.
 Itn is the iteration count.

-- Jdel is the index of the constraint deleted from the working set.
-If Jdel is zero, no constraint was deleted. - Jadd is the index of the constraint added to the working set.
-If Jadd is zero, no constraint was added. - Step is the step taken along the computed search direction.
+Jdel is the index of the constraint deleted from the working set.
+If Jdel is zero, no constraint was deleted.
+Jadd is the index of the constraint added to the working set.
+If Jadd is zero, no constraint was added.
+Step is the step taken along the computed search direction.
 If a constraint is added during the current iteration, Step will be the step to the nearest constraint.
-When the problem is of type LP, the step can be greater than one during the optimality phase. - Ninf is the number of violated constraints (infeasibilities).
-This will be zero during the optimality phase. - Sinf/Objective is the value of the current objective function.
-If x is not feasible, Sinf gives a weighted sum of the magnitudes of constraint violations.
-If x is feasible, Objective is the value of the objective function of (1).
+When the problem is of type LP, the step can be greater than one during the optimality phase.
+Ninf is the number of violated constraints (infeasibilities).
+This will be zero during the optimality phase.
+Sinf/Objective is the value of the current objective function.
+If $x$ is not feasible, Sinf gives a weighted sum of the magnitudes of constraint violations.
+If $x$ is feasible, Objective is the value of the objective function.
 The output line for the final iteration of the feasibility phase (i.e., the first iteration for which Ninf is zero) will give the value of the true objective at the first feasible point.

-During the optimality phase the value of the objective function will be nonincreasing.
-During the feasibility phase the number of constraint infeasibilities will not increase until either a feasible point is found or the optimality of the multipliers implies that no feasible point exists.
-Once optimal multipliers are obtained the number of infeasibilities can increase, but the sum of infeasibilities will either remain constant or be reduced until the minimum sum of infeasibilities is found.

-- Bnd is the number of simple bound constraints in the current working set. - Lin is the number of general linear constraints in the current working set. - Art is the number of artificial constraints in the working set, i.e., the number of columns of $Z_A$ (see Section 10.4). - Zr is the number of columns of $Z_1$ (see Section 10.2).
+During the optimality phase, the value of the objective function will be non- increasing.
+During the feasibility phase, the number of constraint infeasibilities will not increase until either a feasible point is found, or the optimality of the multipliers implies that no feasible point exists.
+Once optimal multipliers are obtained, the number of infeasibilities can increase, but the sum of infeasibilities will either remain constant or be reduced until the minimum sum of infeasibilities is found.
+Bnd is the number of simple bound constraints in the current working set.
+Lin is the number of general linear constraints in the current working set.
+Art is the number of artificial constraints in the working set, i.e., the number of columns of $Z_A$ (see Section 10.4).
+Zr is the number of columns of $Z_R$ (see Section 10.2).
 Zr is the dimension of the subspace in which the objective function is currently being minimized.
-The value of Zr is the number of variables minus the number of constraints in the working set; i.e., Zr = n (Bnd + Lin + Art).

-The value of $n_Z$ , the number of columns of Z (see Section 10.2) can be calculated as $n_Z = n - (\text{Bnd} + \text{Lin})$ .
+The value of Zr is the number of variables minus the number of constraints in the working set; i.e., $Zr = n - (Bnd + Lin + Art)$ .
+The value of $n_Z$ , the number of columns of Z (see Section 10.2) can be calculated as $n_Z = n - (Bnd + Lin)$ .
 A zero value of $n_Z$ implies that x lies at a vertex of the feasible region.
+Norm Gz is $ Z_R^T g{FR} $ , the Euclidean norm of the reduced gradient with respect to $Z_R$ (see Section 10.2 and Section 10.4).
+During the optimality phase, this norm will be approximately zero after a unit step.
+NOpt is the number of non-optimal Lagrange multipliers at the current point.
+NOpt is not printed if the current $x$ is infeasible or no multipliers have been calculated.
+At a minimizer, NOpt will be zero.